valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 3. If a country already has a number of cases (such as Japan at 17,000+ cases as of June 8th 2020), there is already a high degree of person-to-person transmission.
 Opening up travel would only account for a small % of cases even if no preventative measures are taken.

+Closing Japan off temporarily was a good move when dealing with such high degrees of uncertainty at the beginning of the pandemic.
+Going forward, I'm not convinced it would achieve much of a positive outcome.

 ### A lack of testing?

 Many outside observers initially raised concerns that Japan wasn’t testing enough and a number of actual cases may not be accurately portrayed in official numbers.